-Name of Appellant: The appeal is made on the following grounds (the appropriate areas to be marked with an X).
-The disciplinary n The disciplinary measure imposed was not in line with the grade of offence.
-Disciplinary proce edures were not followed. idence or witnesses are available, which could bring new facts to light and of the previous hearing.
-Nature of offence: The following reasons are submitted in support of this appeal: Date appeal lodged Appellant
+Name of Appellant: The appeal is made on the following grounds (the app ropriate areas to be marked with an X).
+The disciplinary measure imposed was not in in line with the grade of offence.
+Disciplinary procedures were not followed.
+New or further evidence or witnesses are available affect the result of the previous hearing. ailable, which could bring new facts to light and Nature of offence: The following reasons are submitted in support of this appeal: Date appeal lodged Appellant